-This gentle cool-down is designed to completely relax you after a workout—to release tight muscles and calm the central nervous system.
+This gentle Cool-Down is designed to completely relax you after a workout—to release tight muscles and calm your central nervous system.

-This Mobility Flow combines static stretching and joint mobilisation to loosen you up from head to toe and get you moving like an athlete.
+Mobility Flow combines static stretching and joint mobilisation to loosen you up from head to toe and get you moving like an athlete.

 New Movements is designed to break you out of habitual patterns to improve your mobility, keep you supple and protect you from injury.

-This sequence trains mobility, flexibility and strength.
-It's great for opening up the hips, improving spinal mobility and strengthening the core.
+Dynamic Flow is one of my favourite routines.
+It's great for loosening up the hips, improving spinal mobility and strengthening the core.

-This sequence is a series of mobility drills for the feet, knees, hips, spine and shoulders.
-It's a great one to get your heart pumping.
+Mobility Drills is a fast-paced sequence that mobilises the ankles, knees, hips, spine and shoulders.
+It's great for getting your heart pumping.

 Hold Still is great for improving your balance and proprioception as well as for building strength in the feet, ankles, hips and core.